restatedev/documentation/docs/services/invocation.md

 :::

-To kill an invocation, send the following request to the Restate meta endpoint:
+To kill an invocation, send the following request to the Restate admin API:

 ```shell
 $ curl -X DELETE <RESTATE_META_ENDPOINT>/invocations/<INVOCATION_IDENTIFIER>